Teradata/stacki-wiki/Ubuntu-on-Stacki.md

 d-i finish-install/reboot_in_progress note
 ```

-Note again all the hard-coded IPs.
+Note again all the hard-coded IPs and the drive.
 We would fix that in Phase 2.
 Also note at the bottom, I'm pulling in the authorized_keys from the webserver.
 This is probably bad.
 We'll figure out a better way to do this.
 In the meantime:

 ```
 cp /root/.ssh/id_rsa.pu /export/stack/ubuntu/authorized_keys